 The Cooger & Dark’s Pandemonium Shadow Show arrives in Green Town, Ill., on Halloween week.
 The show appears to make the wishes of the town’s citizens come true.

 But as the novel unfolds, two 13-year-old best friends discover that this carnival’s freaks are like no other.

 Of all the scary books, Something Wicked This Way Comes may be the perfect one to read in the days leading up to Halloween.
 After all, it takes place during the week of Halloween.

 A movie based on the book was released in 1983.

-The Girl Next Door by Jack Ketchum (affiliate link)
+The Girl Next Door by Jack Ketchum (paid link)

 Two sisters, Meg and Susan, go to live with their aunt and her three sons.

 What at first appears to be a normal family in a normal suburban town, turns out to be a house of horrors for both sisters.